Railway begin league campaign with home win over Athersley

 Hutton did brilliantly down the right flank, skipping past two defenders before crossing from close to the byline and picking out Younis who finished emphatically at the back post.

-Gray’s troops looked comfortable at 2-0, but Athersley pulled a goal back somewhat against the run of play when Luke Walker got in behind the home defence and took the ball around Webster before firing in.
+Gray’s troops looked comfortable at 2-0, but Athersley pulled a goal back somewhat against the run of play with 61 minutes on the clock when Luke Walker got in behind the home defence and took the ball around Webster before firing in.

-The visitors sensed that there might be a root back into the match, but Railway’s third of the night extinguished any hopes of a comeback in the 70th minute.
+The visitors sensed that there might be a route back into the match, but Railway’s third of the night extinguished any hopes of a comeback in the 70th minute.

-Mendes Fernandes won a crucnching 50/50 inside his own half before setting fellow substitute Elliott Williams clean through on goal and the striker kept his cool and shot past the onrushing Greave.
+Mendes Fernandes won a crucnching 50/50 inside his own half before setting fellow substitute Elliott Williams clean through on goal and the striker kept his cool, shooting past the despairing dive of Greave.

 Webster then produced another impressive save, again tipping the ball over the top to keep his side’s two-goal cushion intact.